CK-ctrl/pathfinding/README.md

 # Path Finding Visualization Tool

 This is Path Finding visualization Tool.
 It shows runtime working(exploring) of pathfinding algorithms.
-When the search reaches the end, shortest path is highlighted from the start to end.
+When the search reaches the end, shortest(not for DFS) path is highlighted from the start to end.

 ## Path Finding Algorithms used:
 1. A* (star)